Brand Name Checker

 What to Do When Your Brand Name Is Partially Available

 • Assess what is actually taken.
-A name that is available on .com and your top three social platforms but taken on npm and Product Hunt is in a very different position than one that is taken on .com and Instagram.
+A name that is available on .com and your top three social platforms but taken on npm and GitHub is in a very different position than one that is taken on .com and Instagram.
 Look at the specific platforms and domains where availability matters most for your business.

 • Use consistent variations.
 If you need to modify the name on some platforms, use the same modification everywhere.
-Being@getbrandname on both Twitter and TikTok is much better than being@getbrandname on one and @brandname_official on another.
+Being @getbrandname on both Twitter and TikTok is much better than being @getbrandname on one and @brandname_official on another.
 Consistency in your variation is almost as good as having the exact name.

 • Know when to choose a different name.
 If the .com domain is taken and actively used by a business in your industry, or if there is an existing trademark in your class of goods, those are strong signals to explore other names entirely.
 NameSniper’s alternative generator can produce creative variations that maintain the spirit of your original idea while being fully available.